Remembering the Original Xbox Controller and all of its glory.

 Madcatz, for the most part, has created terrible 3rd party controllers.
 They did, however, finally create a decent fighting stick controller which is highly regarded.

 I think though with my experience I’d prefer to look for another option.
-I literally have nightmares trying to use this controller on Halo 1 Combat Evolved
+I literally have nightmares trying to use this controller on Halo 1 Combat Evolved these days.

 Playing the Original Xbox today really isn’t that great of an experience, it’s loud, weighs about 25 pounds and takes up lots of room.